Computer Hope

 Drive E: Partition 3 (Extended/Logical) FAT16

-Note: Once a primary partition has been created please ensure that you set the partition as an active partition.
+Once a primary partition is created, verify the partition is set as an active partition.